 Students who pursue a double major between a College of Business program and another Loyola program outside of the College of Business should select the business major as their primary major and reside in the College of Business as the department of record.
 This allows the student more direct access to services restricted to business students such as programs through the Business Portfolio Program office.

-Students with double majors are generally assigned an advisor in each area of study to ensure adequate progress through the requirements of both degree programs.
+Students with double majors are assigned an advisor in each area of study to ensure adequate progress through the requirements of both degree programs.

 A student may apply for an independent study only in the following case, and only if they have met with a full-time instructor who has agreed to facilitate the independent study:

 - The student desires to study a business topic(s) not covered in courses offered by the college or the student desires to delve further into a course topic.

 A cumulative Loyola GPA of at least 2.0 is required in order to be eligible to apply for independent study (this GPA does not itself guarantee independent study will be granted).
 In general, students applying for independent study should also possess at least junior standing.
 Exceptions must be discussed with and approved by the Associate Dean.
 Students must complete a formal application prior to registration and must obtain approval from the instructor and the Associate Dean.
 Application forms and additional information are available from the Director of Student Services.
-Independent studies are not to be used in place of course requirements.
+Independent studies are not to be used in place of course requirements and must follow regular registration ADD and DROP deadlines.

 Students must complete an internship as part of their business degree.
 Students must have junior or senior standing to count the internship towards the official requirement.
 Internships may take place in the summer, fall, or spring semester and require a minimum of 120 hours to be spent over a minimum of 5 consecutive weeks at the job site.
 Students must also complete an academic component as defined and approved by the academic internship supervisor.

 Internship grades are assigned on a Pass / Fail basis.
 The grade is based on the following criteria: